|Ceramic frit ink (inorganic pigments), UV-cured, or sol-gel inks for digital printing on glass?|

 For printing on glass, I would estimate that 90% of the UV printer manufacturers claim their machines can print on glass.
 Just look at their spec sheets and advertising claims.

 During 2010, other UV printer manufacturers are showing glass versions of their flatbed or combo transport belt printers.
 I saw these other brands at Glasstec 2010 in Duesseldorf Germany, from which several FLAAR Reports on digital inkjet printing on glass resulted.
+Then I attended Glasstec 2012 and have just been at Glasstec 2014 two days.

 Glass printing with most inkjet printers requires pre or post-treatment